 Relationship between PREPARE and ARRIVE

 The PREPARE guidelines for planning animal experiments are complementary to the many reporting guidelines such as ARRIVE.
 Although important in itself, better reporting cannot improve the quality, reproducibility and translatability of animal studies.
 Improvements require better planning, from day one, in close collaboration with animal care staff.
 Both types of guideline should be used, to ensure that important topics are not omitted at each stage of the process from the conception of research ideas to publication.
-This will also improve the validity, reproducibility and translatability of animal studies.
+This will also improve the validity, reproducibility and translatability of animal studies, as well as identify important financial and health & safety issues.
 We have illustrated this in a whiteboard film.

 We have made a collection of endorsements of PREPARE.